-It is a condition of membership of APPC that the member and its political practitioners will accept and agree to abide by this Code and that members will be jointly and severally liable for the actions of their political practitioners in relation to the Code.
-Regulated political practitoners are required to endorse the Code and to adopt and observe the principles and duties set out in it in relation to their business dealings with clients and with institutions of government.
+It is a condition of membership of APPC that the member organisation and its political practitioners will accept and agree to abide by this Code and that member organisations will be jointly and severally liable for the actions of their political practitioners in relation to the Code.
+Regulated political practitioners are required to endorse the Code and to adopt and observe the principles and duties set out in it in relation to their business dealings with clients and with institutions of government.

 Other conditions of membership of APPC include:

-- Providing four times a year to APPC the names of all clients and political practitioners during the previous three months for publication in the APPC Register
+- Providing four times a year to APPC the names of all relevant clients and political practitioners during the previous three months for publication in the APPC Register

 The Code of Conduct applies the principles that political practitioners should be open and transparent in their dealings with parliamentarians or representatives of institutions of government; and that there should be no financial relationship between them.
-APPC members are determined to act at all times with the highest standards of integrity and in a professional and ethical manner reflecting the principles applied by this Code.
+APPC member organisations are determined to act at all times with the highest standards of integrity and in a professional and ethical manner reflecting the principles applied by this Code.
 In the view of APPC, it is inappropriate for a person to be both a legislator and a political practitioner.

 THE CODE OF CONDUCT

-- Political practitioners must not:
+- Member organisations and political practitioners must not:

 - Political practitioners must keep strictly separate from their duties and activities as political practitioners any personal activity or involvement on behalf of a political party, including as an office holder or candidate for office.